 Because the deck is stacked against federal criminal defendants and the stakes are so high, if you or someone you know is facing federal criminal charges or a federal investigation, you should hire the best federal criminal defense attorney(s) you can find in order to protect yourself and your future.
 Attorneys Gary Springstead and Michael Bartish are among the best criminal defense attorneys in Michigan, according to Super Lawyer magazine.
 Only 5% of attorneys in Michigan are deemed Super Lawyers and only five other criminal defense attorneys in Grand Rapids earned this distinction in 2014 (not including Rising Stars).
 At Springstead Bartish & Borgula Law, our team of award-winning attorneys, who focus almost exclusively on criminal defense, with an emphasis on federal criminal defense, are uniquely qualified to protect you and your future if you are facing federal criminal cases.

-Truly Exceptional Experience: A Former-JAG Attorney, Two Former-FBI Agents, a Former Federal Prosecutor, and a Former U.S. Attorney
+Truly Exceptional Experience: A Former-JAG Attorney, Two Former-FBI Agents, Two Former Federal Prosecutor, and a Former U.S. Attorney

 At Springstead Bartish & Borgula Law, our legal team includes two former-FBI Special Agents and a former-U.S. Army Judge Advocate General (JAG Attorney) who focus almost exclusively on criminal defense in West Michigan.
 Because our team of federal criminal defense attorneys began their careers building and prosecuting cases for the federal government, they are especially adept at taking them apart and successfully navigating what can be a precarious criminal justice system.